-7.3.1.
+- 5.3.1.
 Beginning of third semester: Candidates undergoing the second-year evaluation submit their professional dossier to the FET no later than 5:00 p.m. on the second Friday of the semester.
-The dossier should include the materials listed in Evaluation Materials.

-- 7.3.2.
-The FET will review the Evaluation Materials and Evaluation Criteria and may solicit the input of the department chair and/or dean and conduct further inquiry as it deems appropriate. - 7.3.3.
+The dossier should include the materials listed in Evaluation Materials. - 5.3.2.
+The FET will review the Evaluation Materials and Evaluation Criteria and may solicit the input of the department chair and/or dean and conduct further inquiry as it deems appropriate. - 5.3.3.
 Early to middle of the third semester: The FET shares with the candidate, department chair and dean their evaluation of the candidate's teaching, professional development and service by 5:00 p.m. on the fifth Friday of the semester.
 The candidate, chair and dean may submit additional information, including additional documentation and/or a rebuttal if they disagree with the evaluation.
 This response must be submitted by 5:00 p.m. on the eighth Friday of the semester.
-The FET, at the members' discretion, may revise the evaluation. - 7.3.4.
-End of the third semester: The FET completes the evaluation and submits it to the ATC, including the candidate's dossier and any additional documentation and rebuttal that was submitted by the candidate, the department chair and division dean by 5:00 p.m. on the last day of class. - 7.3.5.
+The FET, at the members' discretion, may revise the evaluation.
+If it chooses to do so, the FET may recommend dismissal if they believe the candidate is not making progress towards tenure. - 5.3.4.
+End of the third semester: The FET completes the evaluation and submits it to the ATC, along with the candidate's dossier and any additional documentation and rebuttal that was submitted by the candidate, the department chair and division dean by 5:00 p.m. on the last day of class. - 5.3.5.
 Fourth semester: FET evaluations shall be reviewed by the ATC as part of their evaluation.
 The ATC may conduct further investigation, ask for additional materials, interview persons including the candidate, chair or dean, and otherwise act to fully inform themselves of the candidate's qualifications and progress.
-After consideration and review by the ATC, the members shall vote and may: - 7.3.5.1. direct that further review and/or information gathering occur and set a due date for a follow-up report, - 7.3.5.2. issue a letter of progress or concern. - 7.3.5.2.1.
-A letter of progress may note any goals or areas for a candidate to improve in. - 7.3.5.2.2.
-A letter of concern should be specific as to deficiencies or concerns about the candidate's progress and include goals and remediation measures. - 7.3.5.3.
-The ATC may also recommend dismissal of the faculty member to the VPAA and President of the College. - 7.3.6.
-The candidate is notified of the results of the ATC's evaluation and provided the letter of progress or concern.
+After consideration and review by the ATC, the members shall vote and may: - 5.3.5.1. direct that further review and/or information gathering occur and set a due date for a follow-up report, - 5.3.5.2. issue a letter of progress or concern. - 5.3.5.2.1.
+A letter of progress may note any goals or areas for a candidate to improve in. - 5.3.5.2.2.
+A letter of concern should be specific as to deficiencies or concerns about the candidate's progress and include goals and remediation measures. - 5.3.5.3.
+The ATC may also recommend dismissal of the faculty member to the VPAA and President of the College. - 5.3.6.
+The candidate is notified of the results of the ATC's evaluation and provided a letter of progress or concern.

-7.4.
+5.4.
 Fourth-year tenure progress evaluation.